Practice Peacock Pose

 REGISTRATION NOW OPEN

-• Intelligent and precise warm up for your body
+- Intelligent and precise warm-up for your body

-• Drills to build and refine your skillsets
+- Drills to build and refine your skill sets

-• Lifetime Access available
+- Lifetime access available

-• Live Attendance is NOT necessary - You can practice the replays
+- Live attendance is NOT necessary—you can practice the replays

-• Affordable options available
+- Affordable options available

-• VIP Options available
+- VIP options available

-START “SIMPLE” BICEP ACTIVATION
+START WITH “SIMPLE” BICEP ACTIVATION

-Even though we have many of the same principles of an arm balance in peacock pose, there’s a lot we can learn from what is different.
-For example, the placement of the hands is backwards, which makes our hands a “pulling” force rather than the traditional pushing.
-Our biceps “pull” us into a position to avoid leaning too much and falling over.
+Even though we have many of the traditional principles of an arm balance in Peacock Pose, there’s a lot we can learn from what is different.
+For example, the placement of the hands is backwards, which makes our hands a pulling force rather than the usual pushing.
+Our biceps pull us into a position to avoid leaning too much and falling over.

-Asana practice however, does not provide many opportunities for bicep strength.
-So how do we prepare these muscles that are integral to the pose?
+Asana practice, however, does not provide many opportunities for bicep strength.
+So how do we prepare these muscles, which are integral to the pose?
 In today’s video, Matt offers two drills that can be incorporated into our practice.

-First, like a bicep curl, we can resist the push of the top hand through range of motion by bringing the bottom hand up, or by simply creating an isometric contraction.
+First, like a bicep curl, you can place one hand on top of the other and resist the push of the top hand by bringing the bottom hand up toward your face or by simply creating an isometric contraction.

-Next, we can pull our hands towards one another and even swiping each hand up to the opposite shoulder.
+Next, on hands and knees, you can pull one hand toward the other, even swiping each hand up to the opposite shoulder.

 WATCH THE VIDEO